Best Ever Vegan Brownies

 These chocolate brownies are great for freezing.
 They freeze beautifully which is perfect if you want to bake a batch ahead of time.

 Simply place the brownies into an airtight container and freeze for up to 3 months.
-When you’re ready to defrost, let them sit at room temperature for 2 hours then transfer them to the fridge for a further 1 hour to firm up again.
+When you’re ready to eat them, transfer them to the fridge and leave them there overnight to thaw.
+Do not refreeze.

-An eggless brownie that is dense and chewy with a shiny, papery crust.
+Eggless chocolate brownies that are dense and chewy with a shiny, papery crust.

 Ingredients